Skip to page content

 Curriculum

-The minimum 36 hours of coursework includes required courses and applied research individualized to the student’s career objectives.
+The minimum 33 hours of coursework includes required courses and applied research individualized to the student’s career objectives.
 This allows students to gain advanced knowledge and skills in various special education topic areas and across the lifespan.

-Master’s students are required to complete an “applied project” rather than a typical thesis.
+Master’s students are required to complete an applied project rather than a typical thesis.
 These projects consist of extensive research and writing a proposal while enrolled in an independent study course the semester prior to the project’s anticipated start.

 Once the proposal is approved by the student’s advisor, it is implemented the following semester.
-The project is completed “in the field” with real students and actual strategies gleaned from the research.
+The project is completed in the field with real students and actual strategies gleaned from the research.
 Completed works are presented to a graduate committee, and must be approved by a clear majority before the student is allowed to graduate.

 In this emphasis, coursework also includes:

-• Methods and individualized assessment
+• Methods for individualized assessment

-• Strategy and instruction in content areas
+• Writing and strategy instruction in the content areas

 Our Faculty